West Virginia teacher with cancer, others demand affordable health care

 "It does feel a little bit like an insult," the high school English teacher told CNN about a deal Tuesday to raise teacher pay.
 "It's like they haven't been hearing anything we've been saying.
 It's diverting attention from the original problem."

-The original problem, she said Wednesday, is more affordable health care.
+The original problem, she said, is more affordable health care.

-Nelson is torn, like many of her fellow teachers, about what may come next after Gov. Jim Justice reached a tentative pay deal with union leaders, ending a four-day walkout and sending teachers back to the classroom on Thursday.
+Nelson is torn, like many of her fellow teachers, about what may come next after Gov. Jim Justice reached a tentative pay deal with union leaders that was designed to end a four-day walkout and send teachers back to the classroom.
+But the state late Wednesday said public schools in the majority of counties will remain closed Thursday.

 While the agreement provides for a 5% pay raise the first year, it did not include a fix to the Public Employees Insurance Agency (PEIA), which employees say requires them to pay premiums that are too high.